AzaanSuhail/AzaanSuhail/README.md

-#  About Me:
+# 👨‍💻About Me:
-I'm Azaan Suhail, Computer Science graduate specializing in Full Stack Development (MERN & MENN).
-I build scalable, real-world solutions using React.js, Next.js, Node.js, MongoDB, and Express.js.
+Hi, I'm Azaan Suhail, a Software Engineer specializing in Full Stack Development.
+I build scalable, secure, and real-world web applications with a strong focus on backend architecture, API design, and system performance.

-With over 1050+ DSA problems solved across platforms like LeetCode, CodeChef and GeeksforGeeks, I have a strong problem-solving mindset and ranked Top 3 at my institute.
+I have solved 1300+ Data Structures and Algorithms problems across multiple coding platforms, strengthening my problem-solving mindset and earning a Top 3 rank at my institute.
-I'm passionate about creating efficient software and exploring AI/ML technologies.

 <div align="center">
   <a href="https://git.io/typing-svg">